antonipx/slackit/README.md

 ```

 - You need to pass APITOK variable containing Slack API Token
-- You need to pass HOSTN variable containing FQDN of the HTTPS endpoint, used for Lets Encrypt host policy and usage msg
+- You need to pass HOSTN variable containing FQDN of remote URL endpoint, used for Lets Encrypt host policy and usage msg
-- You need to expose port 80 and 443 on the host lets Encrypt auto cert engine to work correctly
+- You need to expose both ports 80 and 443 on the host for Encrypt auto cert engine to work correctly
 - You need to pass location of CA cerets so that communication with Slack API endpoint can be established, typically /etc/pki
 - Optionally you can map a host directory to be used for specified DATADIR.
 By default tmp inside the container will be used.
-Both LetsEncrypt certificate as well as file attachments are cached in this directory.
+Datadir is used for caching LetsEncrypt key, certificate and temporary storage for uploading files.